Cosmological Dressing Rules: Conclusions

 \item Another direction would be to extend the dressing rules to spinning correlators \cite{Costa:2011mg, Raju:2012zr, Raju:2012zs, Ghosh:2014kba, Sleight:2017fpc, Albayrak:2019asr, Chowdhury:2024snc}.
 If it is possible to recast gluon and graviton in-in correlators in terms of flat space Feynman diagrams as we have done for scalar correlators, the double copy relating gluon to graviton amplitudes in flat space \cite{Bern:2019prr} would be directly inherited by in-in correlators via the dressing rules.
 Note that there has been a great deal of recent progress on the double copy for wavefunction coefficients in de Sitter space \cite{Farrow:2018yni,Armstrong:2020woi,Albayrak:2020fyp,Jain:2021qcl,Diwakar:2021juk,Cheung:2022pdk,Lee:2022fgr,Herderschee:2022ntr,Armstrong:2023phb,Mei:2023jkb,Lipstein:2023pih,CarrilloGonzalez:2024sto} so it would be interesting to develop a similar understanding for in-in correlators.

 \item Finally, it would be interesting to generalize this story to more generic spacetimes in order to clarify the physical significance of the dressing rules.
 In general, one could imagine that flat space observables can be lifted to observables in more generic spacetimes by adding auxiliary propagators that encode the broken symmetries.
 A concrete target would be to look at inflationary spacetimes where a subset of the de Sitter isometries is broken, in particular boosts \cite{Cheung:2007st,Green:2020ebl,Pajer:2020wxk}.
-It would be interesting to see if correlators in such backgrounds can be obtained by dressing flat space diagrams with spinning auxiliary propagators.
-Moreover it would be interesting to extend the dressing rules to more general masses and interactions.
+It would be interesting to see if correlators in such backgrounds can be obtained by dressing flat space diagrams with spinning auxiliary propagators. \end{itemize} We hope to report further on these directions in the future.